Hachijō Subprefecture

+Geography

-The subprefecture has an area of 78.6 square km, with a population of 8,790.
+The subprefecture has an area of 78.6 square km.
+It is located within the Izu Islands and is 200km away from Mainland Japan.

+Municipalities

+Other Islands

 Additionally, Hachijō includes the four southernmost Izu Islands, which are uninhabited.
 These islands currently do not belong to any municipality; both Hachijō and Aogashima claim administrative rights.
 From north to south, the islands are: